xinyumz/strapi-starter-project/src/plugins/per-language/README.md

 3. Implement proper error handling with user-friendly messages
 4. Test manual save UX workflows thoroughly
 5. Update documentation for new features

----

-**The Per-Language plugin is the foundation of your multilingual CMS, providing the architecture and workflows needed for professional multilingual content management.**